-Unbelievably, it’s time to start thinking about Christmas and the holidays.
-And if you’re like many women, your thoughts probably run the gamut from “This is my favorite time of the year” to “I’m dreading getting ready for the holidays.”
+Unbelievably, it’s time to start thinking about Thanksgiving, Christmas and the entire holiday season.
+And if you’re like many women, your thoughts are probably running the gamut from “This is my favorite time of the year” to “I’m dreading getting ready for the holidays.”
 And everything in between.

 Believe me, I know all of those feelings.
 The 6 weeks between “getting ready for Thanksgiving” and “putting away the Christmas decorations” can be some of the most tiring and stressful of the year.
 And for most women, the idea of relaxing and enjoying Christmas and the holidays seems like a fantasy.

-But does it have to be this way?
+But does it have to be that way?
 Does “the most wonderful time of the year” always have to turn into “the most stressful time of the year?”

 If you’re yearning for a holiday season that’s more about family, fun and joy, and less about obligations, money and stress, here are 5 things you can do to move in that direction.
-Consider taking these steps to take the crazy out of Christmas this year, before things start to get out of hand:
+Consider taking these steps to minimize Christmas stress and take the crazy out of Christmas this year, before things start to get out of hand:

-5 Ways to Take the Crazy Out of Christmas this Year
+5 Ways to Reduce Christmas Stress this Year

 Don’t be surprised if your ideal holidays and his look very different.
 For example, decorating the entire house may be important to you, but mean nothing to him.
 And watching football with his family after Thanksgiving dinner may get him in the holiday spirit, but bore you to tears.
 So bring all of your hopes and expectations out in the open, and encourage him to do the same.